svt-bespalov/linecounter/README.md

-Implement a program that calculates the total number of lines in all files in a given directory.
+Implemented a program that calculates the total number of lines in all files in a given directory.
 Assume that files found in the given directory are text files.

 Usage example:
 ./linecounter <path-to-a-directory>
-14124

-Requirements:
-- Must be written in C++
-- Can use third party libraries if needed (i.e. Boost)
-- Must utilise all available CPU cores
+Current directory: /home/username/dir/
+Total lines: 75692